Notifiarr/dockwatch/README.md

 - Try to find/match icons for non unraid usage
 - Setup update schedules on a container by container basis
 - Setup notify only or update on a container by container basis
+- Automatically try to restart unhealthy containers
 - Mass prune/remove orphan images and volumes
+- Add container groups for easier management
 - Mass select containers and generate `docker run` commands
 - Mass select containers and generate a `docker-compose` for them
+- Mass select containers and do a mount compare for them
 - Mass select containers and start/restart/stop/pull/update
 - Memcached support (optional)